 (addition in 2017- workload of the erstwhile Employees Provident Fund Appellate Tribunal) 2.
 Income-Tax The Income Tax Act, 1961 (No. 43 of 1961) Appellate Tribunal To decide appeals relating to income tax matters.
-3. Customs, Excise and The Customs Act, 1962 (No. 52 of 1962) Service Tax Appellate Tribunal To decide appeals against the orders passed by the Commissioners of Customs, Service and Excise Tax; orders passed by the Designated Authority under The Customs Tariff Act, 1975 and appeals relating to Customs House Agent Licensing.
-4. 4.
-Appellate Tribunal The Smugglers and Foreign Exchange Manip Forfeiture of Property) Act, 1976 (No. 13 of 1976) To decide appeals against orders made regarding forfeiture of property in certain cases (individuals and trusts); find imposed in lieu of such forfeiture; certain matters specified in the Narcotic Drugs and Psychotropic Substances Action 1985 and any orders made by adjudicating authorities made under the Prevention of Money-laundering Act, 2002 . (addition in 2017- workload of the erstwhile Appella Tribunal for Foreign Exchange) 5.
-Central The Administrative Tribunals Act, 1985 (No. 13 of 1985) Administrative Tribunal To adjudicate disputes and complaints with respect to recruitment and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or other authorities under the control of the Government.
-6. Railway Claims The Railway Claims Tribunal Act, 1987 (No. 54 of 1987) Tribunal To inquire into and determining claims against the Railways for loss, destruction, damage, deterioration or non-delivery of animals or goods entrusted to the Railways; refund of fares or freight; compensation for death or injury to passengers occurring as a result of railway accidents or untoward incidents. (addition in 2017- workload of the erstwhile Railway Rates Tribunal) 7.
-Securities Appellate Tribunal The Securities and Exchange Board of India Act, 1992 (No. 15 of 1992) To decide appeals against the orders passed by the Securities and Exchange Board of India. (addition in 2017- workload of the erstwhile Insurance
+3. Customs, Excise and The Customs Act, 1962 (No. 52 of 1962) Appellate Tribunal To decide appeals against the orders passed by the Commissioners of Customs, Service and Excise Tax; orders passed by the Designated Authority under The Customs Tariff Act, 1975 and appeals relating to Customs House Agent Licensing.
+4. Appellate Tribunal The Smugglers and Foreign Exchange Manipulators ( Forfeiture of Property) Act, 1976 (No. 13 of 1976) - SAFEMA To decide appeals against orders made regarding forfeiture of property in certain cases (individuals and trusts); fines imposed in lieu of such forfeiture; certain matters specified in the Narcotic Drugs and Psychotropic Substances Act, 1985 and any orders made by adjudicating authorities made under the Prevention of Money-laundering Act, 2002 . (addition in 2017- workload of the erstwhile Appellate Tribunal for Foreign Exchange) Administrative TribunalTo adjudicate dispute recruitment and condi to public services and The Administrative Tribunals Act, 1985 (No. 13 of 1985) To adjudicate disputes and complaints with respect to recruitment and conditions of service of persons appointed to public services and posts in connection with the affairs of the Union or other authorities under the control of the Government.
+Tribunal To inquire into and for loss, destruction of animals or good fares or freight; passengers occurri The Railway Claims Tribunal Act, 1987 (No. 54 of 1987) To inquire into and determining claims against the Railways for loss, destruction, damage, deterioration or non-delivery of animals or goods entrusted to the Railways; refund of fares or freight; compensation for death or injury to passengers occurring as a result of railway accidents or untoward incidents. (addition in 2017- workload of the erstwhile Railway Rates Tribunal) 7.Securities Appellate TribunalThe Securities and Exchange Board of 15 of 1992) The Securities and Exchange Board of India Act, 1992 (No. 15 of 1992) To decide appeals against the orders passed by the Securities and Exchange Board of India. (addition in 2017- workload of the erstwhile Insurance